jovenJalejandro9/API-koriNGO/demo2.md

 ### View Users Details [GET]

-Retrieve a user with the given id
+Retrieve a User with the given id in the paremeters
 + Response 200

     [User][]

 ### Update a User [PATCH]
 To update a User send a JSON with updated value for one or more of the User resource attributes.
+It is possible to modify every field.

 + Request (application/json)